mushytomato/odin-recipes/README.md

-My first GitHub repo!
+My first website about food recipes
-Hello Odin BALD !
+It contains lasagna and pizza recipes